Brexit leader Nigel Farage rules out UK election bid | DW | 03.11.2019

 Meanwhile, Johnson told UK broadcaster Sky that he regretted not being able to get Britain to leave the EU on the anticipated leaving date of October 31.
 As part of his campaign to become Tory leader, Johnson promised on multiple occasions that the UK would leave the EU on that date.

-"I'm deeply, deeply disappointed ... it's a matter of deep regret," said Johnson.
-However, he added that the deal was "ready to go" if he wins a majority at the election.
+"I'm deeply, deeply disappointed ... it's a matter of deep regret," Johnson said.
+However, he added that the deal was "ready to go" if he wins a majority in the election.

 The vote takes place on December 12, with opposition parties promising to cancel Brexit or agree a new deal that would be put to a second referendum.